Avalanche Skills Training Course 2 – Rogers Pass (AST 2)

 - Avalanche emergency response

-- Proper back country travel preparation
+- Proper backcountry travel preparation

 - Safe decision making